soummo19/INTEL-20/README.md

 ### TASK-2

 Task-2 consists of a question related to basic numpy usage.
 The aim is for it to be an easier alternative to the TASK-1 questions.

+### TASK-3

+Task-3 is intended to be a challenge and a simulation of a real machine learning problem. it consists of three phases: data cleaning, data preparation, and data analysis.
+You will also need to pay attention to how you write the code.